isomerpages/moh-bioethics/pages/Bioethics Corner.md

 Interested to attend the talks?<br>
 Do register [now](https://www.eventbrite.sg/e/pushing-the-frontiers-of-big-data-ai-with-biomedical-ethics-tickets-429558760817) as seats are limited.

-If the link does not work, use the url below.<br>
+If the link does not work, please use the url below.<br>
 https://www.eventbrite.sg/e/pushing-the-frontiers-of-big-data-ai-with-biomedical-ethics-tickets-429558760817.

 ![](/images/Bioethics%20Corner%20poster.png)

 ![](/images/Bioethics%20Corner%20programme.png)